 Kermit in Winkler County, Texas — The American South (West South Central)

 Location.
-31° 51.407′ N, 103° 5.607′ W. Marker is in Kermit, Texas, in Winkler County.
-Marker is on East Winkler Street west of South Poplar Street, on the right when traveling west.
+Marker is missing.
+It was located near 31° 51.406′ N, 103° 5.61′ W. Marker was in Kermit, Texas, in Winkler County.
+Marker was on East Winkler Street west of South Poplar Street (Texas Highway 18), on the right when traveling west.
 Touch for map.
-Marker is in this post office area: Kermit TX 79745, United States of America.
+Marker was in this post office area: Kermit TX 79745, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Winkler County Courthouse (here, next to this marker); The Community Church (about 500 feet away, measured in a direct line); Moorhead Cable Tool Rig (approx. 0.8 miles away); Kermit (approx. 1.1 miles away); Old Duval Townsite (approx. 2.3 miles away); Wink Junior High and High School (approx. 7.9 miles away); Winkler County Discovery Well (approx. 7.9 miles away); Wink (approx. 8 miles away).
+At least 8 other markers are Colonel C. M. Winkler (here, next to this marker); The Community Church (about 600 feet away, measured in a direct line); Moorhead Cable Tool Rig (approx. 0.8 miles away); Kermit (approx. 1.1 miles away); Old Duval Townsite (approx. 2.3 miles away); Winkler County Discovery Well (approx. 7.9 miles away); Wink (approx. 8 miles away); Roy Orbison (approx. 8.1 miles away).
 Touch for a list and map of all markers in Kermit.